NOTE: To Print this form for reference, press CTRL+P and follow prompts on your device.

 * Base Salaries - Depending upon the number of churches in the charge, this could be from 1-3 numbers.
 They will be totaled into the Total Charge Salary field.
 These numbers are adjusted, considering other factors/elections, to get to the total charge compensation desired.
 These salaries are cash salaries paid (before payroll deductions).

-* Clergy Pension Waiver - Participation in Pension, also through the Guidestone EAP, is mandatory for 1/2 time appointments and above.
+* Clergy Pension Waiver - Participation in Pension, also through the Guidestone EAP (EAP), is mandatory for 1/2 time appointments and above.
 A waiver is being worked on, however, at the denominational level for certain scenarios.
 Stay tuned for more information.

 * Pension Salary - This will show, depending upon prior selections, as either with Parsonage or without Parsonage.
 In the case of no parsonage, this amount is total salary plus housing allowance.
 In the case of a parsonage, it is total salary X 1.25 (this is a historic calculation that has been in place for quite some time in such industries).
 IMPORTANT: This amount is what should be entered in the Guidestone EAP as salary.
 It is NOT what is paid but what pension and LTD/Life benefits are based upon.